Enough is Enough, Time for SaaS

 soccer_fail

-Once everything was stable, I started reviewing all my options on how to prevent such an episode in the future.
-Instantly I took the view of trying to solve this technically.
-What's interesting is I made myself take a step back and analyze my situation without emotions or interest and pure Pro versus Con.
+Once everything was stable, I reviewed all my options for preventing such an episode.
+I considered trying to solve this technically.
+What's interesting is that I made myself take a step back and analyze my situation without emotions or interest and with pure pros and cons.

 The Review

-This review took me down the path of weighing in on several factors like time spent with maintenance, price per month for hosting and what is the focus for each site.
+This review led me to weigh in on several factors, such as the time spent with maintenance, the price per month for hosting, and the focus of each site.

-It turns out the amount of time I spent reviewing deploying new patches and upgrades for each website was almost the same amount of time which I spent writing articles.
-It also became blatantly clear that I was moving away from my focus with each passing day.
+It turns out that the time I spent reviewing and deploying new patches and upgrades for each website was almost the same as the time I spent writing articles.
+It also became clear that I was moving away from my focus with each passing day.

 The SaaS Solution

-Software as a Service (SaaS) is becoming more of commonplace than most people realize.
-SaaS solutions now make up the most significant percentage of consumer applications by consumers.
+Software as a Service (SaaS) is becoming more commonplace than most people realize.
+SaaS solutions now make up the largest percentage of consumer applications.
 SaaS consumption is surprising for some, and most people don't even know they are using SaaS.

-In the case of Ghost or WordPress, they both offer SaaS solutions as well.
-They will take care of the infrastructure, security, hosting and updates.
-The Ghost SaaS solution is almost the same price in which I pay to host myself.
-Switching to SaaS seems like a no-brainer.
+Ghost and WordPress both offer SaaS solutions.
+They will take care of the infrastructure, security, hosting, and updates.
+The Ghost SaaS solution is almost the same price as hosting myself, so switching to SaaS seems like a no-brainer.

-The Pros of going SaaS outweigh self-hosting in my use case by a landslide.
+The pros of going SaaS outweigh the pros of self-hosting, in my case, by a landslide.
 I can now focus on delivering more content and worry less about maintenance, configuration, or the platform as a whole.
 Now, I can sit back and relax.
-Oh wait, now I have more time to write...no more relaxing!
+Oh,, wait.
+Now I have more time to write —no more relaxing!

 happy-unicorn